LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

         - $(S, \boxplus, \boxdot) = (R \cup \{ + \infty \}, inf, +)$
         - Used for Real-Time calculus
 - **Infimum**
-    - The infimum of a subset (of some set) is the greates element (not necessary in the subset) that is less than or equal to all other elements of the subset
+    - The infimum of a subset (of some set) is the greatest element (not necessary in the subset) that is less than or equal to all other elements of the subset
     - $$\begin{matrix}S_1 \subseteq S \\  inf(S_1) = \underset{i}{max}\{i \in S : i \leq s\; \forall s \in S_1\}\end{matrix}$$
     - Examples: